• Level 2

 Learning Outcomes

-• Recognise and name different types of challenging behaviour.
+• Recognise and name different types of behaviour that challenges.

 • Understand why challenging behaviour happens.